serifpersia/esp32partitiontool/README.md

 - Select Tools > Partition Scheme & select `Huge App (3MB APP/NO OTA/1MB SPIFFS)`*this will tell arduino ide to use our custom partitions.csv file thast located in sketch directory(export csv via the the tool first)
 - Compile the sketch
 - Flash Sketch from Arduino IDE or tool Flash Sketch button(Flash Sketch button will overwrite partitions file)
-- Other options such as SPIFFS create & upload as well as merged bin creation and upload is are left to users discretion(Merge Bin button will genereate SPIFFS)
+- Other options such as SPIFFS create & upload as well as merged bin creation and upload are left to users discretion(Merge Bin button will genereate SPIFFS)

 ##Supported boards
 - ESP32 Dev board